Nik-19213/ETH-Proof-Beg-METACRAFTERS/README.md

 # MyCryptoToken

-This is a simple ERC-20 token contract implemented in Solidity.
+This is a crypto token smart contract implemented in Solidity.
 The contract allows for the minting and burning of tokens, as well as storing information about the token.

 ## Requirements